EmmanuelSnr1/StocXTuneAPI/README.md

 - General
   - Clean up portfolio Service Implementation service.
 - Debug holdings
-  - Fix holdings method when creating a transaction.
+  - Fix holdings method when creating a transaction. - Done
-  - Test holdings controller to see if holdings are properly fetched from the database.
+  - Test holdings controller to see if holdings are properly fetched from the database. - Done
-  - Fix convertTransactionDTOsToHoldings method.
+  - Fix convertTransactionDTOsToHoldings method. - Done
+  - Modify calculate holdings to include cash holdings as well.
+  -
 - Debug transaction Service
   - Make sure additional fields added in the front end are included in the transaction service.
   -